by Lady H

 I grab it, perplexed, as she introduces herself.

 “Hi, I’m Kaira.
-You’ve never been to a place like this, right?”
+You’ve never been to a place like Castle before, right?”

 “Luce.
 Cute name.
 Don't worry, I know some of the staff here at Castle.
 I'll look after you.”

-I guess she doesn't hear me either; she doesn't answer my question.
-I don't know what to respond, do I want to be looked after?
+She must not hear me either as she doesn't answer my question.
+I’m unsure how to respond, do I want to be looked after?
 Do her two sentences even make sense together?
-I'm saved by the bartender approaching, carrying six drinks in tiny glasses on a tray.
+The bartender saves me from answering as he approaches carrying six drinks in tiny glasses on a tray.
 Shots.